chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 Almost there!
 Let’s create a failsafe—if our `button` no longer exists when the `showComments()` function is run, that means we’ve already loaded the comments, so we shouldn’t do it again.

 <aside><p>This isn’t actually ideal.
-What would be best would be to attach a callback function after Disqus has finished loading comments and disable our `button` until it succeeds/fails.
+What would be best would be to attach a callback function after Disqus has finished loading comments and disable our <code>button</code> until it succeeds/fails.
 Unfortunately, since an update to Disqus in 2012, this doesn’t seem to work as intended anymore.
-If you know any more about this, please let me know in the [comments](#comments "Jump to the comments").</p></aside>
+If you know any more about this, please let me know in the <a href="#comments">comments</a>.</p></aside>

 {% highlight javascript %}
 function showComments() {